 - THERE IS NO GRACE PERIOD.

-- If your Texas RN license has been expired for more than four years, and you have practiced as a registered nurse in another state within the last four (4) years, then you must comply with Rule 217.6 (d) which requires the completion of the Texas Nursing Jurisprudence Exam (NJE) in addition to one of the following: the online Texas Board of Nursing Jurisprudence Prep Course, the Texas Board of Nursing Jurisprudence and Ethics Workshop, or a Texas Board of Nursing approved Nursing Jurisprudence and Ethics course.
-It is your responsibility to submit both of the completion certificates (NJE and choice of prep course/workshop/course) to our office.
-Your RN license cannot be renewed until all requirements are met.
+- If your Texas RN license has been expired for more than four years, and you have practiced as a registered nurse in another state within the last four (4) years, then you must comply with Rule 217.6 (d) which includes:

-You must submit a written request for a paper application AND submit a self-addressed stamped ($1.31) business size envelope with a paper application it will take an average of 29 days from the time the application is received until the license is issued.
-Total amount due if not requesting a temporary license $200.
+You must submit a written request for a paper application AND submit a self-addressed stamped business size envelope.
+Include a paper application.
+This takes an average of 29 days from the time the application is received until the license is issued.
+Total amount due if not requesting a temporary license ~ $200.

-As you can see some states have a lot of requirements and fees while other states are much easier to get reinstated.
-Many states also have specific CEU’s that must be maintained in order to fulfill their educational requirements.
-The best option is to simply contact the BON and request that your license be placed on ‘Inactive’ status.
+In conclusion, some states have a lot of requirements and fees while other states are much easier to get reinstated.
+Additionally, many states also have specific CEU’s that must be maintained.
+It’s recommended to contact the BON and request that your license be placed on ‘Inactive’ status.
 Generally a license on inactive status simply requires a standard renewal fee and compliance with the state CEU requirements.